 Hamburg, known as the Gateway to the World and rightly so as this city really does have it all.

 Hamburg is the centre for shopping and culture in Germany with around 80 museums and theatres.
 And for you fashion mad girls this city is becoming one of Europe’s most fashionable destinations!
-This city is a hipster playground for adults with the St Pauli district being the main influence.
-Perfect for any Hamburg hen do!
+This city is a hipster playground for adults & perfect for a Hamburg hen do like no other with the St Pauli district being the main influence.

 Thousands of people enter this cultural district to experience the nightclubs, musicals, pubs and bars and just experience the whole atmosphere.
 Hamburg is a city famous for its alternative and punk music scene with over 100 music venues.
 Over half of Hamburg is made up of parks and water making it vibrant and relaxed which will be perfect in the day whilst you chill before your unforgettable night.

 Hamburg Hen Activities Perfect for All

 In between all of your exploring were sure a few Hamburg hen activities will be on your list of things to do – and you won’t be disappointed that’s for sure!

 Whether you’re after sipping on some cocktails in the evening or escaping a locked room you and the girls will find something perfect to try.

 To give you an idea, here’s the top 5 most popular Hamburg hen activities that we’ve found:

 Hamburg’s food scene has evolved massively over the years to now being a melting pot of diverse food cultures from various different ethnic backgrounds.
 This city offers amazing dishes which reflect the culture and the city itself.